FrederikLauf/Cython-Image-Manipulation-Experimentation/README.md

 ### Color brightness
 Scale color components independently.
 ### Color calibration
 Turn all color vectors araound a chosen axis by a chosen angle.
+The axis and angle can be optionally determined by choosing an original color and a crresponding target color.